Diabetes apps becomes more and more sophisticated. User of insulin pens asks for smart and connected solutions for their pens.

 We want to improve the daily life for people with diabetes and make it possible to “live smart with diabetes”.

-Focus was on a timer for disposable insulin pens when DUKADA in 2015 presented its first product.
+Our focus was on a timer for disposable insulin pens when DUKADA in 2015 presented its first product.
 DUKADA is a user-based company.
 Therefore, besides the timer, the first DUKADA Trio Cap have other user-friendly features.
 These are a stabilizing grip and illumination of the injection site when needed.
 These solutions are still needed.

 However, we have taken an extra step – still focused on user needs.
 The new product is a smart cap for insulin pens with IoT-features.